SoftwareEngineeringOne/tiktaktoe/README.md

 - Unicode support (default is "ON")
 - ASCII Art (default is "ON", may look broken on small screens)

-@warning
+> [!CAUTION]
-    No restrictions have been set on any of the configurations.
-Beware that extrem deviation from the default values, may result in a degraded playing experience
+> No restrictions have been set on any of the configurations.
+Beware that extrem
+> deviation from the default values, may result in a degraded playing experience

 These can be set by: